TykTechnologies/tyk-docs-hugo/tyk-docs/content/deployment-and-operations/tyk-self-managed/deployment-lifecycle/installations/kubernetes/tyk-helm-tyk-stack.md

 ## New Tyk Helm Charts

 Tyk is working to provide a new set of helm charts, and will progressively roll them out at [tyk-charts](https://github.com/TykTechnologies/tyk-charts).
-It will provide component charts for all Tyk Components, including umbrella charts as reference configurations for open source and Tyk Self Managed users.
+It will provide component charts for all Tyk Components, as well as umbrella charts as reference configurations for open source and Tyk Self Managed users.

 ### Status of the New Charts